TheBacktester/strategy/index.md

 ## Update of 03th Jul.
 2022:
 Shortterm-Gains and Longterm-Gains crashed 3 times during the live run in 2022.
 I paused the strategies to rework the code.
-The strategies are live again the 05th of july.
+The strategies are live again the 05th of July.
 I did two updates to prevent the crashes from happening again.
 	* 1. If the volatility exceeds twice the value from the previous period, no trades will be opened
 	* 2. If a trendcomeback leads to a close of positions and then the trend continues, the close-level for new opened positions is calculated on the resuming trend-length.
 That leads to an earlier close.